sanskrit/learnsanskrit.org/content/guide/nominals-2/kim-and-yad.md

 The father of the one [to whom] Rama gives a fruit is Janaka. (natural)

 }

-Note how difficult these sentences are to translate to English but how naturally they flow in Sanskrit.

 {s yad} uses the same endings as {s tad}, but it follows normal sandhi rules.
 Here are the forms of {s yad} with masculine endings: